IPS-Eye-White

 Back in Jerusalem

 When Paul arrived in Jerusalem at the end of his Third Missionary Journey he went up to the Temple where some "Jews from Asia" accused him of bringing Greeks into the temple and thus defiling it.
-They dragged Paul out of the temple and tried to kill him but summoned to the scene the commander of the Roman cohort in Jerusalem tried to find out what had happened. but could not because of the uproar.
+They dragged Paul out of the temple and tried to kill him but the commander of the Roman cohort in Jerusalem was summoned to the scene.
+He tried to find out what had happened but could not because of the uproar.
 He then ordered Paul to be brought into the barracks.

 Then all the city was provoked, and the people rushed together, and taking hold of Paul they dragged him out of the temple, and immediately the doors were shut.
 While they were seeking to kill him, a report came up to the commander of the Roman cohort that all Jerusalem was in confusion.
 (Acts 21:30-31 NASB)